-Domestic violence, or the more up-to-date term, domestic abuse is prevalent within UK society.
-This course will take a comprehensive approach to defining and recognising domestic abuse, enabling delegates to draw on good practice models of support and community based resources.
-There will also be an opportunity to practice skills in providing effective support those customers experiencing domestic abuse.
+Domestic violence - or the more up-to-date term domestic abuse - is prevalent within UK society.
+This course will take a comprehensive approach to defining and recognising domestic abuse, enabling delegates to draw on good practice models of support and community-based resources.
+There will also be an opportunity to practice the skills necessary in providing effective support to customers experiencing domestic abuse.

 By the end of this course, delegates will have covered: The range of behaviours involved in defining domestic violence/abuse Prevalence within heterosexual and LGBTQIA+ relationships and communities The impact on survivors, children and the community Practical skills in supporting, advising and referring people Community resources that assist survivors of domestic violence/abuse Links to safeguarding and risk assessment/management procedures

 The facilitator uses a variety of methods including PowerPoint presentation, flipchart work, plenary discussion and subgroup work to ensure that all course objectives are met.

 - Domestic Violence/Abuse: definitions and prevalence